A Sufficient Statistic for Influence in Structured Multiagent Environments: Best Responses and Local-Form Models

-The basic idea behind this definition is that we will abstract away all the non-modeled factors for the best-response computation.
+The basic idea behind the definition of the local-form model is to avoid reasoning over the subset of variables from the global-form model that are superfluous when it comes to computing the best response.
+Therefore, these non-modeled factors can be abstracted away.
 The requirements on observation- and reward-relevant factors make certain that the observation probabilities and rewards are still specified in this abstracted model.
 Note also that this means that we will only be able to abstract away (latent) state variables, not observation variables themselves.
 We will show that such latent factor abstraction can, in principle, be performed without loss in value.
-This certainly would not be the case for abstracting away observation variables: in general this would lead to a loss of information and a corresponding drop in achievable value.
+This certainly would not be the case for abstracting away observation variables: in general this would lead to a loss of information and a corresponding drop in achievable value~\citep{Oliehoek08JAIR}.